-When you apply for a mortgage with a lender, they will perform an affordability check to assess whether they think you’ll be able to reliably pay it off.
+When you apply for a mortgage with a lender, they will perform an affordability check to assess whether they think you’ll be able to reliably pay it off, both now and if interest rates rise in future.
 This will involve them looking through all your bank accounts and credit cards in addition to the documentation you have provided.

 Firstly, they will check your household income: your basic salary, additional income, money from freelancing, benefits, and any other bonuses.

 Then they’ll check all your outgoings: household bills, regular payments, childcare costs, subscriptions, general living costs, and debts such as loans and credit cards.
 This is all to ensure that you’ll still be able to afford your mortgage payments after these costs.